philmander/ant-jshint/README.md

 Attribute   | Description | Required
 ----------- | ----------- | ------------------
 dir         | The directory to scan for files to validate | yes options     | A comma separated list of jshint options.
-E.g. `evil: true, forin: true` | no optionsFile | A java properties file containing a list of jshint options.
+E.g. `evil: true, maxlen: 100` | no optionsFile | A java properties file containing a list of jshint options (Files with a '.json' extension will be interpreted as JSON).
 You may prefer this for managing a larger amount of options.
 The options parameter will override options specified in the options file | no globals     | A comma separated list of jshint globals.
 E.g. `jQuery: true, myApp: true` | no globalsFile | A java properties file containing a list of jshint globals.
 You may prefer this for managing a larger amount of globals.
 The globals parameter will override options specified in the globals file | no fail        | Instructs the task to fail the build if any jshint errors are found | no (defaults to true)